EarthquakeNPP: A Benchmark for Earthquake Forecasting with Neural Point Processes: Discussion and Conclusion

-\begin{ack} This project is funded by Compass - Centre for Doctoral Training in Computational Statistics and Data Science (EPSRC Grant Ref EP/S023569/1).
+This project is funded by Compass - Centre for Doctoral Training in Computational Statistics and Data Science (EPSRC Grant Ref EP/S023569/1).
 Compass is funded by United Kingdom Research and Innovation (UKRI) through the Engineering and Physical Sciences Research Council (EPSRC), \url{https://www.ukri.org/councils/epsrc}.
-This project also has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant 821115, Real-time earthquake rIsk reduction for a reSilient Europe (RISE), \url{http://www.rise-eu.org}) and by United States Geological Survey (USGS) EHP grant G24AP00059. \end{ack}
+This project also has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant 821115, Real-time earthquake rIsk reduction for a reSilient Europe (RISE), \url{http://www.rise-eu.org}) and by United States Geological Survey (USGS) EHP grants G24AP00059 and G25AP00379.